 "He's nice enough once you get to know him, but hates rich people.
 He doesn't like the idea of becoming a coal miner, and he's really afraid of gangs.
 I think he has had a run-in with one.
 He doesn't want to go home.
 You'll have to ask Lady Jane."

 The constable grimaced, "I am not at liberty to say right now.
 I think this concludes our meeting.
 For now you cannot leave the castle or faire.
 Do you understand?"

 The constable stood up and left the room.
-There was a long silence while the three knights stared at Wolf.
+A long silence hung in the room as the three knights stared at Wolf.
 The Raven finally said, "You need some sleep.
 We'll talk more about it later, and I'll clean Shadow."

 Dismissed, Wolf went to his bunk but he couldn't sleep.
 He remembered Shadow jumping into bed with him, smelling damp.
 He wasn't awakened in the morning.